avdomingos/social-data-extractor/README.md

 Project Authors: André Domingos (https://github.com/avdomingos), Hugo Ferreira (https://github.com/crackpt)

-Please bear in mind that the documentation is still being uploaded and some pages may be missing or incomplete.
+Please bear in mind that the documentation is still being uploaded and most pages are still missing or incomplete.

 This project is protected by the GNU General Public License.
 More information can be found here https://www.gnu.org/licenses/gpl-3.0.txt.